You can use various value formatting options to change how your spreadsheet displays your data.

 - Select More Formatting Options from the menu to open the panel.

-You can also open this panel by clicking the gear icon in the right panel.
+You can also open this panel by clicking the gear icon in the right panel, and selecting the Value formatting tab.

-The Formats panel contains different settings depending on the selected cell’s format.
+The Value formatting panel contains different settings depending on the selected cell’s format.
 You can use this panel to change currency and date formatting, change accounting display settings, change how zeros are displayed, or add prefixes, suffixes, and leader dots.

 Note: For values formatted as Number, Accounting, Currency, or Percent, you can choose Use alternate display for zeros in the Format panel.
 This allows you to display zeros as an em dash, en dash, hyphen, or blank.